Code Enforcement Official I/II

 - Issue warnings and violation notices and see remedies through voluntary compliance or informal administrative process or administrative hearings or judicial action.

-- Explains and interprets municipal codes, ordinances, and resolutions at the counter and in the field to City staff, to property owners and the general public.
+- Explains and interprets municipal codes, ordinances, and resolutions at the counter and in the field to City staff, to property owners and the generic public.

 - Confers with other agencies and City departments, verbally and in writing, on the investigation and disposition of related violations.

-- Prepares written staff reports and present evidence at hearings before the Planning Commission, City Council, Hearing Officer, and/or Courts of Law related to current code enforcement administrative and judicial proceedings.
+- Prepares written staff reports and presents evidence at hearings before the Planning Commission, City Council, Hearing Officer, and/or Courts of law related to current code enforcement administrative and judicial proceedings.

-- Completes forms, prepare reports, investigation narratives, and related correspondence.
+- Complete forms, prepare reports, investigation narratives and related correspondence.